hashicorp/terraform/website/docs/cli/plugins/signing.html.md

 * **Signed by HashiCorp** - are built, signed, and supported by HashiCorp.
 * **Signed by Trusted Partners** - are built, signed, and supported by a third party.
-HashiCorp has verified the ownership of the private key and we provide a chain of trust to the CLI to verify this programatically.
+HashiCorp has verified the ownership of the private key and we provide a chain of trust to the CLI to verify this programmatically.
 * **Self-signed** - are built, signed, and supported by a third party.
 HashiCorp does not provide a verification or chain of trust for the signature.
 You may obtain and validate fingerprints manually if you want to ensure you are using a binary you can trust.

 Terraform does **NOT** support fetching and using unsigned binaries, but you can manually install unsigned binaries.
-You should take extreme care when doing so as no programatic authentication is performed.
+You should take extreme care when doing so as no programmatic authentication is performed.

 Usage of plugins from the registry is subject to the Registry's [Terms of Use](https://registry.terraform.io/terms).